A-Tastan/SPARCODE/README.md

-# SPARCODE
+# Sparsity-aware Robust Community Detection (SPARCODE)
-Sparsity-aware Robust Community Detection (SPARCODE) We proposed SPARCODE, a community detection method that uses spectral partitioning based on estimating a robust and sparse graph model.
+We proposed SPARCODE, a community detection method that uses spectral partitioning based on estimating a robust and sparse graph model.
 The method begins with a densely connected graph and produces a preliminary sparsity-improved graph.
 Then, undesired and negligible edges are removed from the sparsity-improved graph model and the graph construction is performed in a robust manner by detecting the outliers.
 Finally, fast spectral partitioning is performed on the estimated outlier-free vertices of the robust sparse graph model.